seqeralabs/xpack-dnanexus/src/README.md

 ## What does this app do?

-This app allows you to deploy Nextlow pipelines on DNAnexus cloud.
+This app allows you to deploy Nextflow pipelines on the DNAnexus cloud.

 ## What are the input files?